mfedatto/mfedatto.com/docs/resume.md

 At BSI Tecnologia software factory I also taught JavaScript for ASP, ASP.Net and Java programers, and ASP for ASP.Net programmers.

+> Reference in JavaScript for years in BSI Technologia, even after he’s left the company

+> Reference in regular expressions in BSI Technologia

 ### Junior ASP developer at WeBee e-Marketing

 It was at WeBee that I felt for the first time that I became a professional programmer.
 It was, in fact, the very first job I had to deal with customers needs and technical aspects.
 I coded ASP and PHP connecting with Microsoft Access and Microsoft SQL Server databases, delivering websites, e-commerces, hot sites and backoffice solutions.

+> Focused, objective, curious, intelligent and team player

 [WeBee e-Marketing](http://webee.com.br) is a local reference and won many awards in [Londrina](https://www.google.com/maps/place/Londrina,+State+of+Paraná).